-The water pressure inside a boiler system should usually be somewhere between 1 and 1.3 bar (but check your manual to find out its optimum range).
-If it’s too high or low outside this range, your system won’t work efficiently, as that’s the range at which all the components are designed to operate.
+The water pressure inside a boiler system should usually be somewhere between 1 and 1.3 bar; check your manual to find out its optimum range.
+If the boiler pressure is too high or low and falls outside this range, your central heating won’t work efficiently - that’s the range at which all the components are designed to operate.

 Is high boiler pressure dangerous?